isa-ulisboa/msc-gis/exercises/msc-gis-ex03_ArcGIS_first_analysis.md

 previous knowledge about the fundamentals of GIS, and spatial analysis workflows, which should help to identify and use the tools of ArcGIS in an autonomous way.

-> You should also be able to use ArcGIS Pro documentation to, search, learn and solve questions on how to use the tools.
+> You should also be able to use ArcGIS Pro documentation, search, learn and solve questions on how to use the tools.
 The documentation is available, either from the **Help** of the software, or [online](https://pro.arcgis.com/en/pro-app/2.9/help/main/welcome-to-the-arcgis-pro-app-help.htm).